The best Filipino movie posters don’t get enough glory.

 Though created first and foremost as marketing collateral, film posters are as much an art as it is marketing science.
-And by failing to highlight these works, there’s much being lost from the experience of cinema.
+And by failing to highlight these works, much is lost from the experience of cinema.

 The best Filipino movie posters of all time